 Alcohol and smoking have been known to make symptoms of anxiety worse.
 To improve your physical health and your anxiety levels, aim to cut down on your alcohol consumption and look to quit smoking.

 What should I be looking for in a counsellor or psychotherapist?

 There are currently no laws in place stipulating what training and qualifications a counsellor must have in order to treat generalised anxiety disorder.
-However, the National Institute for Health and Care Excellence (NICE) have developed a set of guidelines that provide advice about the recommended treatments.
+However, the National Institute for Health and Care Excellence (NICE) has developed a set of guidelines that provide advice about the recommended treatments.

-In the first instance those suffering with anxiety should be offered access to a support group and self-help information recommendations by their doctor.
+In the first instance, those suffering with anxiety should be offered access to a support group and self-help information recommendations by their doctor.
 If this doesn't help, or the anxiety is more severe, psychological treatments such as cognitive behavioural therapy and/or applied relaxation are recommended.
 Further treatment may require medication.

 This is where you can submit feedback about the content of this page.

 Please note we are unable to provide any personal advice via this feedback form.
 If you do require further information or advice, please visit the homepage & use the search function to contact a professional directly.

 Find a therapist dealing with GAD